 The Carterton District Council last completed its water and sanitary services assessment in 2005.
-The assessment was included in the Council's 2009-2019 LTCCP and is available from the Council office or on its website.1
+The assessment was included in the Council's 2009-2019 Long-Term Council Community Plan (LTCCP) and is available from the Council office or on its website.

-The water and sanitary services assessment require review.
+The water and sanitary services assessment requires review.
 The review should work alongside the outcomes of Central Governments three waters review.
 A scope of works has been prepared and the review will be completed in 2021.
 The reviewed water and sanitary services assessment will be used to inform the next Ten Year Plan in 2024-34.